 It’s the beginning of a new season but nothing at the moment feels new.
 Over the last few months, we’ve been riding the highs and lows of a tumultuous season and as we emerge into March, and the start of autumn, we’re feeling strung out, tired and looking a little worse for wear.
 So is our vegetable garden.

 The start of calendar autumn is more accurately the end of summer, or, as it proves more and more often, the continuation.
-Temperatures are often at their highest and most consistent in March, and while this seems to prolong each year, we as people and gardeners find the imminent change too irresistible to ignore.
+Daytime temperatures are often high and consistent in March, but it's the nighttime drop in the thermostat that has us excited as people and as gardeners, and the imminent change is too irresistible to ignore.
 Preparation for autumn begins now, here are our tips on how to prepare best:

 1. Harvesting: Perhaps your patch is now resembling a plant graveyard - full of overgrown, burnt tomato plants or powdery mildewed zucchinis?
 Maybe they are still producing fruit as they give out their last whimpers of life?
 Nearly every bone in your body is craving to rip them out, paint your face red and do a rain dance, but the pragmatic one is telling you otherwise.
 It pays to remember how long you waiting for the first fruits, and not to take anything for granted.
 Back in November or December, you’d give your left arm for one ripen Tommy Toe tomato, and even though the plants look like death now, they still may be producing their treasures.